earmuff-jam/climate/README.md

 Installation and Deployment of our Edge functions

 The following steps are for developers who have not installed brew before.
 If you have brew, you can skip the first two steps.
 If this is your first install on a M1 chip Macbook, please note that you need to run step 3 and restart your terminal too.

+You also need to install `DENO` from VS Code of your IDE of choice.
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 brew install supabase/tap/supabase